How to Sort a Column Using VBA in Excel (4 Methods)

 VBA Macro to Sort Column by Double Clicking on Header in Excel

-• Now go back to the worksheet of interest and if you double click on the headers you will see the columns are reorganizing.
+• Return to the worksheet and double-click on the headers to see the columns reorganize.

 Result of VBA Macro to Sort Column by Double Clicking on Header in Excel